-

 Gandhi: Living Christ Without the Name

 Mohandas Karamchand Gandhi is quite possibly the most well-known figure to come out of India in the last century.
 He was an advocate of non-violent civil disobedience, a champion to the poor and disenfranchised, and he sought to bring India out from under the influence of foreign domination.
-He is the type of patriot that Continue reading
+He is the type of patriot that few Americans know what to do with, for he was unwilling to raise arms to defend his countrymen.
+He protested quietly.
+He discouraged outward revolution, and he left an indelible mark on the cultural development of the Twentieth Century.
+To some, he is among the… Continue reading

 -